smtcoq/smtcoq.github.io/capi.md

 ### Certificates
 Certificates are of type `CERTIF`.
-They represent proofs of unsatisfiability of conjunctions of formulas given as assumptions.
+They represent proofs of unsatisfiability of conjunctions of formulas given as assertions.
 We provide a subset of the Alethe proof format, as presented [here](https://verit.loria.fr/documentation/alethe-spec.pdf), with rules
 for: